Skip to content

 Export Tree to Method

-Command Line / Print print_tree, hprint_tree, vprint_tree
+Command Line / Print print_tree, hprint_tree, vprint_tree, iprint_tree

 Generator (versatile) yield_tree, hyield_tree, vyield_tree

-String tree_to_newick
+String tree_to_html, tree_to_newick

-Dictionary tree_to_dict, tree_to_nested_dict
+Dictionary tree_to_dict, tree_to_nested_dict, tree_to_nested_dict_key

 DataFrame (pandas, polars) tree_to_dataframe, tree_to_polars